tischi/MorphoQuant/README.md

 Please check the ExampleData folder!

-Once you start Morphoquant you need to browse to the folder that contains you data.
-The input data must be tif-stacks with the following naming scheme
+Once you start Morphoquant you need to browse to the folder that contains you data (Note: if MorphoQuant crashes at this point, please look for and remove the parameters.mat file from the respective folder).

+The input data must be tif-stacks with the following naming scheme:

 	MyData.tif
 	MyData-mask.tif